-- More than 10 articles have been written highlighting the GO PUBLIC Project.
+- COUNTLESS articles have been written highlighting the GO PUBLIC Project.

 - GO PUBLIC films have been shown publicly at school board meetings, community meetings, church services and at a recent press conference with State Superintendent of Public Instruction, Tom Torlakson.